Amr-devman/janet/README.md

 ## I am seeing this weird ```janetrecord.json```, WTH is that ?

-When you initialize janet in your projet directory, it creates a ```janetrecord.json``` file that stores the last time a file is modified, when a file is saved the last modified date will also change and notify janet to check for new packages. a janetrecord is meant to be a simple record janet could refer to when initialized, if it is not present then janet will create a new record automatically
+When you initialize janet in your projet directory, it creates a ```janetrecord.json``` file that stores the last time a file was modified, when a file is saved the last modified date will also change which will notify janet to check for new packages in the saved file. a janetrecord is meant to be a simple record janet could refer to when initialized, if it is not present then janet will create a new record automatically.

 ![Janet record](readme_assets/images/janet_record.png)

 Oh, and it will add it to your .gitignore automatically, janet's got you!

+## Wow, janet is truly perfect!

+not reaaaaaalllly, janet is still work in progress and more features will be added soon, I welcome any contributions to this repo!